3DMambaComplete: Exploring Structured State Space Model for Point Cloud Completion: Introduction

-In summary, the contributions of 3DMambaComplete are threefold: \begin{itemize} \item We propose 3DMambaComplete, a novel point cloud completion network based on a 3D Mamba architecture.
-It achieves a linear complexity and a global receptive field, effectively completing long sequences.
-Mamba's selectivity enhances contextual understanding and preserves important local information for accurate reconstruction.
-Compactness constraint functions are designed for point generation. \item We introduce a HyperPoint Generation module to produce the new shape representation-Hyperpoints.
-The, while the Mamba Block enhances the sampled point features and predicts Hyperpoints.
-The HyperPoint Spread module disperses Hyperpoints spatially, and the Point Deformation module transforms points into a high-quality 3D structure. \item Extensive experiments demonstrate the effectiveness of 3DMambaComplete in point cloud completion.
-It improves reconstruction quality, especially for highly incomplete shapes, outperforming off-the-shelf methods on PCN, KITTI, and ShapeNet34/55 benchmarks. \end{itemize}
+In summary, 3DMambaComplete makes three main contributions: \begin{itemize} \item We present 3DMambaComplete, a point cloud completion network built upon the 3DMamba architecture.
+This method effectively completes large sequences by combining linear complexity and a global receptive field.
+The selectivity of Mamba improves contextual comprehension and maintains vital local information for precise reconstruction. \item We propose a HyperPoint Generation module to generate a new representation of shapes called Hyperpoints.
+Subsequently, the Mamba Blocks enhance the features of sampled points and predict hyperpoints.
+The HyperPoint Spread module disperses the hyperpoints, while the Point Deformation module transforms the points into high-quality 3D structures.
+Additionally, a compactness constraint function is designed to guide the model in more effective learning. \item Extensive studies show that 3DMambaComplete enhances the quality of point cloud reconstruction, particularly for highly incomplete shapes, surpassing existing methods in evaluations conducted on PCN, KITTI, and ShapeNet34/55 datasets. \end{itemize}

+The overall organization of this paper is listed as follows: Section 2 delineates related work on point cloud completion and state space models.
+Section 3 introduces our novel 3DMambaComplete architecture.
+Section 4 conducts extensive experiments across benchmark datasets, including ablation studies to comprehensively evaluate completion performance.
+Section 5 concludes and outlines future research directions.